 - Try to minimize travel in cars and airplanes.
 While driving is often unavoidable, there are many who could quite easily cut down on their fuel consumption by making use of public transportation or even bikes.
 Similarly, making use of a more fuel-efficient vehicle is a good way to make the car travel you do undertake much less harmful.
 Keeping a car serviced and safe will dramatically improve its fuel-efficiency and reduce the volume of emissions it releases.
 Airplanes are among the worst contributors to air pollution, so consider staying in the country when vacationing.

 - Conserve energy where possible.
 Since electricity production releases a huge number of air pollutants, using as little energy as possible can help minimize the amount produced in any one day.
 If you spread the message too, you can have a noticeable impact on electricity production.
-Simply changing lightbulbs to energy efficient alternatives, turning off appliances when not in use, and reducing the amount of time spent in front of the television or on the computer are good starts.
+Simply changing lightbulbs to energy-efficient alternatives, turning off appliances when not in use, and reducing the amount of time spent in front of the television or on the computer are good starts.

 - Make use of 3 R’s.
-Who wouldn’t have heard of 3 words Reduce, Reuse and Recycle.
+Who wouldn’t have heard of 3 words Reduce, Reuse and Recycle?
 Reduce simple means reducing the consumption of goods like plastic bags that can hurt the environment.
-Reuse means reusing the same thing for some different purpose; like reusing the old jar for storing cereals or pulses.
+Reuse means reusing the same thing for some different purposes; like reusing the old jar for storing cereals or pulses.
 Recycling stands for recycling old items so that they can be made into some useful products again.

 - Keep tires properly inflated.
 Cars consume more gasoline when tires are not properly inflated.
-Keep the air pressure to optimum level will reduce your impact on the environment.
+Keep the air pressure to the optimum level will reduce your impact on the environment.

 - Make use of renewable electricity where possible.
 Installing your own solar panels for even small tasks can help to conserve electricity which would otherwise be provided by power plants.